ubuntu-mate/mate-dock-applet/README.md

 ### Other distributions

-Users of other distros will need to install from source, so first install the required dependencies:
+Users of other distros will need to install from source, so first install the required dependencies.
+Note, the package names below are for Ubuntu/Linux Mint/Debian - the name of the packages will vary on other distros.

 * Python3
-* gir1.2-wnck-1.0
-* libglib2-dev
+* Python wnck bindings (gir1.2-wnck-1.0 for Gtk2 versions of the applet, gir1.2-wnck-3.0 for Gtk3)
+* Python bindings to the keybinder library (gir1.2-keybinder-0.0 for Gtk2, gir1.2-keybinder-3.0 for Gtk3)
+* GLib development files (libglib2.0-dev)
-* Python Imaging Library
+* Python Imaging Library (python3-pil)
-* Python 3 Cairo bindings
+* Python 3 Cairo bindings (python3-cairo)

 then cd to the directory containing all of the development files and run: